murattkiran/G2M-insight-for-Cab-Investment-firm/README.md

 4. **City.csv**: This dataset provides a list of US cities, along with their populations and the number of cab users.

-5. **city_coordinates.csv**: A supplementary file containing coordinates for cities mentioned in the City.csv dataset.